joelpt/sublimetext-automatic-backups/README.md

 **Basic usage:**

-Once installed, any file you save will be automatically copied into your backups folder (defaults to `My Documents/Sublime Text Backups` on Windows and `~/sublime_backups` on Linux/OSX).
+Once installed, any file you save will be automatically copied into your backups folder (defaults to `My Documents\Sublime Text Backups` on Windows and `~/sublime_backups` on Linux/OSX).

-For example, if you change `C:/autoexec.bat` on Windows, you'll get a backup saved somewhere like:
+For example, if you change `C:\autoexec.bat` on Windows, you'll get a backup saved somewhere like:

-    C:/Users/yourUserName/Sublime Text Backups/C/autoexec-2008-03-22-22-22-46.bat
+    C:\Users\yourUserName\My Documents\Sublime Text Backups\C\autoexec-2008-03-22-22-22-46.bat

 That end bit is the timestamp, so you can see when the file was edited.